 Time is essential for a relationship.
 What I mean is someone can say, ‘Hey!
 We’ve known each other for a short amount of time.
 We want to get married.’

-I remember having a couple come to me and saying we want to get married on the first anniversary of our first date, and I said, please know why.
-For many reasons but one of those reasons is there are some things that only time can reveal.
+I remember a couple coming to me and saying we wanted to get married on the first anniversary of our first date, and I said, please know why.
+For many reasons, but one of those reasons is there are some things that only time can reveal.

 This is the reality of the time.
 There are some things only time can reveal.
 You can say, ‘No, we talk a lot.
 We have good communication.
 We share everything.’
 That’s neat!
 But there are some things only time can reveal.
-The things you talked about in month number 6 are different from those you talked about in month number 16.
+The things you discussed in month 6 differ from those in month 16.
 Deals will be other after a couple of years.

 For Example, In my experience, depth is achieved with the gift of time.
 In a sense, slow down again if you’re the dragging feet person.
 You’re like, ‘We’ve been dating for seven years.

 I’m thinking about marrying this person.’
-Well, then it can be the call.
+Well, then, it can be the call.
 They say fish or cut bait, but that’s not what I’m talking about.
-If you’re the person who’s rushing time, there are some things only time can reveal.
+If you’re a person who’s rushing time, there are some things only time can reveal.

 23. Make Your Relationship Old